ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-010/index.md

 ---
 > The sun rises and sets on all of us.
 I am no better than the next person.
 But I will be the best me that I can be!

 Let's face it, competition can be a lot of fun.
 Everything from sports to the fine arts, there are more than enough ways to compete with other people who share similar interests.
-Although I have be involved with competitions most of my life, I'm not actually much of a competitive person in the typical sense.
+Although I have been involved with competitions most of my life, I'm not actually much of a competitive person in the typical sense.
 The type of competition I have mostly engaged in was comparing myself to other people.

+It seems to be human nature to compare ourselves to others.
+It may start with thoughts about how we want to be that other person.
+And it may end with us trying to be better than in someway.